rajkumarvenkatasamy/date-time-dimension/README.md

 1. Download the jar : `datetime-dimension-<version>.jar` - available as part of this repository in `build/libs` in your machine

+2. Create a directory named `config` in the folder where you have copied the jar.
+Create a file named `application.properties`.
+Copy and paste the contents in `application.properties` file available in `config directory in github` repository.
+Modify the value of token "spring.datasource.url" to reflect a path in your machine.

-2. For the ease of usage, this application gets initialized and populates the Date and Time dimension tables on executing the the Spring boot jar
+3. For the ease of usage, this application gets initialized and populates the Date and Time dimension tables on executing the the Spring boot jar

     ```java
     java -jar <application jar name> --spring.config.location="<JAR_LOCATION_DIRECTORY>\config\application.properties"
     ```
-3. Open the below url in browser to access the default in-built h2 database
+4. Open the below url in browser to access the default in-built h2 database
     ```http request
     <Replace IP and Port address as per your setup>

     http://localhost:8080/h2-console/
     ```
-4. Login as user `sa` and password as `password`
+5. Login as user `sa` and password as `password`
-5. Execute the sql commands
+6. Execute the sql commands
     ```sql
     select * from dim_date;
     select * from dim_time;
     ```
-6. To export the data as `CSV file`, execute the below commands in the same sql command window
+7. To export the data as `CSV file`, execute the below commands in the same sql command window

 ```sql
 call CSVWRITE ( '<Directory path>/dim_date.csv', 'SELECT * FROM dim_date' );